herterelisa/bIODIVERSITY/README.md

-This project analyzes biodiversity patterns across counties using a cleaned species-level dataset.
+This project analyzes biodiversity patterns across counties in New York using a cleaned species-level dataset.
 The goal is to understand how total species richness relates to the number of rare or at-risk species, and to build predictive models that estimate rarity based on basic ecological variables.
-The project follows a structured workflow:

 • Data cleaning and preparation
 • Exploratory data analysis to identify patterns in richness and rarity